bacontime/blog-mirror/nature/clades.md

 Thus fish, as usually defined, is the group consisting of *non-tetrapod vertebrates*.

-If we want to make fish a clade, we must includes whales, chickens, and the like.
+To to make "fish" a clade, we must includes whales, chickens, and the like.

 <aside>
 If you wanted to expand the clade to include everything that is sometimes *called* a fish (jellyfish, inkfish, starfish), you would need to include basically every animal excepts sponges.
 </aside>

+The remaining examples are listed in roughly decreasing order of sensibility:

-### Dinos (Dinosauria)
+### Dinosaurs (Dinosauria)

 Likewise, dinosaurs, as the category exists in the imagination of children and film-makers, are not a clade.
 It's only once birds are included that the category of *dinosauria* becomes cladistic.
 Hence why dinos, as they appear in pop-culture, are called *non-avian dinosaurs* by science educators.